lazrekm/fitness-tracker/README.md

   ## Description:
 A fitness app that allows the user to view, create, and track daily workouts.
 The user is able to log multiple exercises in a given day and also go back and update the workout.
+### Users can:
+* View the combined weight of multiple exercises from the past seven workouts.
+* Track the distance traveled if the exercise was cardio based.
+* View past workouts.

 ## Deployed Application:
  [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://fitness-tracker101.herokuapp.com/)